-If the histology (tissue analysis) indicates you need further treatment, an appointment will be made with the clinical oncology team (radiotherapy) or medical oncology team (chemotherapy) to discuss this with you.
+You may need further treatment if cancer is found in the lymph nodes or close to the edge of the tissue removed.
+If the histology show that you need further treatment, an appointment will be made with the clinical oncology team to discuss this with you.